 Additionally, we and our Partners must securely handle and transmit confidential and personal information.
 Personal information includes data about our Partners' customers, including personally identifiable information, credit card information and sensitive information about our Partners' service providers and workforce, including social security numbers and bank account information.
 If our or our Partners' systems are damaged, interrupted or subject to unauthorized access, confidential personal information could be stolen or misused.
 Any security breach could expose Alaris or our Partners to data loss, fines, litigation, and liability, seriously disrupt our or our Partners' operations, harm our or our Partners' reputations and adversely affect our or our Partners' business.
 Failure to handle or transmit confidential or personal information securely could result in claims or lawsuits, including personally identifiable information about our Partners' customers, vendors or workforce.
-Aside from fines, lawsuits, and other claims, we and our Partners may need to expend significant resources to change our respective business practices to protect personally identifiable information, which could adversely affect our or our Partners' businesses.
+Aside from fines, lawsuits, and other claims, we and our Partners may need to expend significant resources to change our business practices to protect personally identifiable information, which could adversely affect our or our Partners' businesses.
+In addition, we and our Partners could be subject to additional rules and regulations surrounding the protection of personal information based on the jurisdictions in which they operate.
+A change in such rules and regulations or a failure to comply therewith could have a material adverse impact on Alaris' and the Partners' operations.

 Certain Partners are also subject to payment card association rules and network operating rules, including data security rules and certification requirements.
 Both Alaris and certain of our Partners are subject to rules governing electronic funds transfers.
 Such rules could change over time.
 Security standards of the payment card industry contain compliance guidelines and standards for our Partners' security surrounding the physical and electronic storage, processing and transmission of individual cardholder data.
 Any breach or compromise of a Partner's internal systems may result in liability for card re-issuance costs, fines and higher transaction fees and the Partner losing its ability to accept credit or debit card payments, which could adversely affect the Partner's business.